ncsa/Genomics_EpiQuant/DesignDecisions.md

 Mar 7th 2018,

 Could not use floats, need to stick with doubles
-After switching to floats, junit tests broke (not enough percision)
+After switching to floats, junit tests broke (not enough precision)

 March 12th, 2018,